wdv4758h/pypy-extradoc/blog/draft/py3donate.rst

 Py3k for PyPy fundraiser
 ========================

-Hello
+Hi,

-We would like to announce a donation campaign for implementing python 3 in PyPy.
+We would like to announce a donation campaign for implementing Python 3 in PyPy.
-Please read the `detailed plan`_ for further details and donate using `our website`_.
+Please read our `detailed plan`_ for all the details and donate using the button on that page!

+Thanks,
+The PyPy Team

 .. _`detailed plan`: http://pypy.org/py3donate.html
 .. _`our website`: http://pypy.org